 Neuropsychiatry and Behavioral Science Electives, M-IV.

-Outpatient Child and Adolescent Psychiatry; Consult-Liaison Psychiatry; Introduction to Inpatient Psychiatry; Introduction to Psychotherapy; Outpatient Psychiatry; Research in Child and Adolescent Psychiatry; Adolescent Psychiatry; Childrens Unit; Outpatient Forensic Psychiatry; and Introduction to Affective and Anxiety Disorders.
+Outpatient Child and Adolescent Psychiatry; Consult-Liaison Psychiatry; Introduction to Psychotherapy; Research in Child and Adolescent Psychiatry; Adolescent Psychiatry; Children's Unit; and Outpatient Forensic Psychiatry.

 Department of Obstetrics/Gynecology (OBGY)

 is an eight-week, eight-credit-hour required clerkship in the third year that introduces students to the care of female patients through a variety of inpatient and outpatient experiences.
 Four weeks of the clerkship is devoted to obstetrics and four weeks is devoted to gynecology.
 Students are exposed to the specialized divisions of obstetrics and gynecology (e.g., maternal-fetal medicine).
 Students participate in a limited rotating call schedule to experience first-hand unique aspects of the practice of obstetrics and gynecology.
 The clerkship provides students with both a broad-based education useful to physicians in general, as well as detailed knowledge about practice in obstetrics and gynecology.